cryptopunksnotdead/punks.journal/csv-numerics.md

 ## Numbers and Strings Together - How?
 Possible?

 Guess, what?
-There's a popular convention / variant / dialect for comma-separated values (CSV) records.
+There's a popular comma-separated values (CSV) convention / variant / dialect:

-Rule 1: Use "un-quoted" values for float numbers e.g. `1,2,3`
+Rule 1: Use "un-quoted" values for float numbers e.g. `1,2,3` or `1.0, 2.0, 3.0` etc.

-Rule 2: Use quoted values for "non-numeric" string e.g. `"4", "5", "6"`
+Rule 2: Use quoted values for "non-numeric" strings e.g. `"4", "5", "6"` or `"Hello, World!"` etc.

 Now - try to read this format with the standard CSV library in ruby.
 Anyone?
 Sorry, it's impossible - why? how?

 Oh no!
-Yes, - surprise, surprise, the
+Yes, - surprise, surprise - the
 CSV standard library is broken, broken, broken again.
-The built-in or custom converters only get the value (and the field position) but NOT if the value was quoted or not.
+The built-in (or your own custom converters) only get the value (and the field position) but NOT if the value was quoted or un-quoted.

 Let's fix it.
-Use a purpose built-parser that that includes support for numerics (like the Python standard library or panda's `read_csv` and many others).
+Use a purpose built-parser that includes support for numerics (like the Python standard library or panda's `read_csv` and many others).
 What about ruby :-)?

 Change

 ``` ruby
 require 'csv'
 ```